CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 # Complete Unity Developer 2.0 - Section 2 - Terminal Hacker.

 This is the long-awaited sequel to the Complete Unity Developer - one of the most successful e-learning courses on the internet!
-Completely re-worked from scratch with brand-new projects, our latest teaching techniques,.
-You will benefit from the fact we have already taught over 250,000 students game development, many shipping commercial games as a result.
+Completely re-worked from scratch with brand-new projects, our latest teaching techniques.

+You will benefit from the fact we have already taught over 293,000 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.